Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Introduction

-Object detection algorithms based on deep learning are mainly divided into one-stage algorithms and two-stage algorithms.
-Unlike the famous two-stage algorithm R-CNN \cite{girshick2014rich} and its improved algorithms \cite{girshick2015fast}\cite{ren2015faster}, one-stage algorithms usually generate the location and class probabilities of objects directly, which greatly improves the inference speed of the model.
-Among the one-stage algorithms, in addition to the classical model SSD \cite{liu2016ssd}, YOLO series algorithm models have better trade-offs in terms of inference speed and accuracy for real-time applications.
+Deep learning methods in the field of object detection are divided into two-stage and one-stage algorithms.
+Two-stage algorithm models such as R-CNN \cite{girshick2014rich} and its improved models \cite{girshick2015fast,ren2015faster,cai2018cascade,lu2019grid,pang2019libra,zhang2020dynamic,he2017mask} generate location and class probabilities in two stages.
+Whereas one-stage algorithm models directly produce the location and class probabilities of objects, resulting in the improvement of the model inference speed.
+In addition to the classical one-stage algorithm models, such as SSD \cite{liu2016ssd}, RetinaNet \cite{lin2017focal}, CornerNet \cite{law2018cornernet}, CenterNet \cite{duan2019centernet}, and CentripetalNet \cite{dong2020centripetalnet}, You Only Look Once (YOLO) series algorithm models \cite{wang2022yolov7,ge2021yolox,wang2021yolor} are preferred for real-time applications \cite{ju2023resolution} due to the good balance between the model accuracy and inference speed.

-We train YOLOv8 \cite{glenn2023} algorithm on the GRAZPEDWRI-DX dataset \cite{nagy2022pediatric} for the fracture detection task and compare the performance of YOLOv8 algorithm models for different input image sizes and different model sizes.
+In this paper, we first use YOLOv8 algorithm \cite{glenn2023} to train models of different sizes on the GRAZPEDWRI-DX \cite{nagy2022pediatric} dataset.
+After evaluation of the model performances of YOLOv8, we train the models by using data augmentation to detect wrist fractures in children.
+We compare YOLOv8 models using our training method with YOLOv7 and its improved models, and the experimental results demonstrate that our models have the highest the mean average precision (mAP 50) value.

-The contributions of this paper are summarized as follows: (1) This work first applies YOLOv8 to the fracture detection task, and demonstrates that YOLOv8 algorithm possesses better generalization by evaluating the prediction results of the model for pediatric wrist trauma fractures.
-(2) We create an application for detecting pediatric wrist fractures, which aims to help pediatric surgeons to perform X-ray images interpretation without the assistance of radiologists, and to reduce the probability of X-ray images analysis errors.
+The contributions of this paper are summarized as follows: \begin{itemize} \item We use data augmentation to improve the model performance of YOLOv8 model.
+The experimental results show that the mean average precision of YOLOv8 model using our training method for fracture detection on the GRAZPEDWRI-DX dataset reaches SOTA value. \item This work develops an application to detect wrist fracture in children, which aims to help pediatric surgeons interpret X-ray images without the assistance of the radiologist, and reduce the probability of X-ray image analysis errors. \end{itemize}

+This paper is structured as follows: Section \textbf{Related Work} describes the deep learning methods for detecting fracture, and describes the application of YOLOv5 model in medical image processing.
+Section \textbf{Proposed Method} introduces the whole process of training and the architecture of our model.
+Section \textbf{Experiments} presents the improved performance of YOLOv8 model using our training method compared with YOLOv7 and its improved models.
+Section \textbf{Application} describes our proposed application to assist pediatric surgeons in analyzing X-ray images.
+Finally, Section \textbf{Conclusions and Future Work} discusses the conclusions and future work of this paper.